Zooey Deschanel: Personal life

 Deschanel is allergic to eggs, dairy products, and soy.
 She had a gluten allergy but stated in a 2022 interview on Armchair Expert that she no longer suffers from it.
 She used to be a vegan, which she gave up because she found it difficult to eat enough calories on a vegan diet due to her sensitivities to wheat and soy.
 A year prior to giving up her vegan diet, she was featured on episode eight of season one of Bravo's Top Chef Masters, in which the chefs participating in the competition were challenged to cater a vegan lunch party for her family and friends using no soy or gluten.
 As of 2023 Deschanel is a pescetarian.

 In December 2008, Deschanel became engaged to musician Ben Gibbard, lead vocalist for Death Cab for Cutie and The Postal Service.
 They married on September 19, 2009, near Seattle, Washington.
-On November 1, 2011, they announced their separation.
-Deschanel filed for divorce on December 27, 2011, citing "irreconcilable differences".
+The couple announced their separation in November 2011, and Deschanel filed for divorce the next month due to "unhappy and irreconcilable differences".
 The divorce was finalized on December 12, 2012.

 Deschanel confirmed her engagement to film producer Jacob Pechenik in January 2015, and they married on June 21, 2015.
 They have two children, a daughter and a son.
-Deschanel reportedly converted to Judaism before marrying Pechenik, who is Jewish.
-On September 6, 2019, Deschanel and Pechenik announced their separation.
-Deschanel and Pechenik divorced on June 1, 2020.
+The couple separated on January 8, 2019.
+Pechenik filed for divorce that October, which was finalized on June 1, 2020.

 In August 2019, Deschanel met Property Brothers star Jonathan Scott while filming an episode of Carpool Karaoke: The Series.
 On August 13, 2023, Deschanel and Scott announced their engagement at Edinburgh Castle in Scotland.

 In January 2025, Emily and Zooey Deschanel's childhood home in Pacific Palisades was destroyed by the January 2025 Southern California wildfires and the Palisades Fire.